godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 .. image:: img/best_practices5.png

 The main problem is that, in reality, it rarely works this way.
-Most of the time, just writing an individual solution to each problem results in code that is simpler and more maintainable.
+Most of the time, writing an individual solution to each problem results in code that is simpler and more maintainable.

 Additionally, solutions that target individual problems are better for the